-The performance measures selected by our Compensation Committee for determination of the CEO's cash bonus and applicable components of senior management's equity compensation were revenue and non-GAAP EBIT targets because of its belief that they were the most relevant measures of the Company's financial performance at the time and are a good measure of stockholder value.
+The performance measures selected by our Compensation Committee for determination of the CEO's cash bonus and applicable components of senior management's equity compensation were revenue and non-GAAP EBIT targets because of its belief that they were the most relevant measures of our company's financial performance at the time and are a good measure of stockholder value.
 In fact, as part of our regular stockholder engagements, it is the case that stockholders typically focus on our revenue and non-GAAP EBIT performance as the best measurement of our performance.
 Further, in our public communications (including on earnings calls), our disclosures typically reference revenue and non-GAAP EBIT performance measures, in addition to our GAAP measures, as measurements of how we view our own performance.
 In other words, these metrics are most closely tied to how we manage the business.
 In making its determination, our Compensation Committee took into consideration that our CEO owns a significant stock position in the Company; thus aligning his interests in stock price performance with those of other stockholders.

-Because our Compensation Committee believes that revenue and non-GAAP EBIT targets are the most relevant measures of the Company's financial performance, it has chosen to use such metrics for both the CEO's cash bonus and certain components of senior management's equity compensation to further drive stockholder value.
+Because our Compensation Committee believes that revenue and non-GAAP EBIT targets are the most relevant measures of the Company's financial performance, it has chosen to use such metrics for both the cash bonus for our CEO and certain components of senior management's equity compensation to further drive stockholder value.
 In that regard, the Compensation Committee believes that it has established aggressive performance goal targets.
-The rigor of our metrics and aggressive performance goal targets are evidenced by the CEO's recent performance against the targets.
-Over the past three fiscal years the CEO's average attainment was 62% (53%, 132%, and 0% in fiscal 2018, 2017 and 2016, respectively).
+The rigor of our metrics and aggressive performance goal targets are evidenced by our former CEO's recent performance against the targets prior to his departure in 2019.
+Over the past five fiscal years, our former CEO's average attainment was 60% (92%, 53%,132%, 0% and 21% in fiscal 2019, 2018, 2017, 2016 and 2015 respectively).
+Because our current CEO, Mr. Mirchandani, was appointed to that position in February 2019, we do not yet have complete information available with respect to Mr. Mirchandani's average attainment.
 In fiscal 2016, the Compensation Committee expanded the performance measures to include Total Shareholder Return ("TSR").
-A significant portion of the restricted stock units awarded to the CEO and other senior executives are contingent on the performance of the Company's stock against the Russell 3000 index over the next three years.
+A significant portion of the restricted stock units awarded to the CEO and other senior executives are contingent on the performance of our stock against the Russell 3000 index over the next three years.

-The following tables show the Company's recent performance against the measures used to determine the CEO's cash bonus and applicable components of senior management's equity compensation:
+The following tables show our company's recent performance against the measures used to determine the CEO cash bonus and applicable components of senior management's equity compensation: